noahehall/theBookOfNoah/databases/mysql_new.md

 ### COLUMN OPTIONS
   - `not null`  column may not be null
   - `default` set the default value
-  - `auto_increment = NUMBER` set the starting point for a primary/unique column type
+  - `auto_increment` identifies this column as auto increment
     - you cannot have more than one auto_increment column in a table
+    - see table options

   - `on delete restrict` do not allow a row forone table to be removed from another table without first removing the foreign key record
   - `on delete cascade` delete the record which contains the reference whenever the referenced record is deleted